 Calculate your current loan-to-home value to see if you may request PMI cancellation.
 Divide the loan balance by the appraised value to get your LTV.
 For example, if your current mortgage balance is $80,000 and the house was appraised at $100,000, your LTV is 0.80, or 80 percent.

 Contact your lender to ask for PMI cancellation instructions if your loan qualifies.
 Lenders have their own procedures for PMI cancellation requests.
 Follow the lender's instructions to ask for the removal of PMI from your loan.
+Lenders are required to cancel PMI on most loans automatically once the LTV falls to 78 percent (or 77 percent for a high-risk loan) as long as the loan is current.

 - Brand X Pictures/Brand X Pictures/Getty Images